48kaiying/crusty_gc/README.md

 This was a tricky part of the project that required a lot of research, but not that much code.
 I needed to figure out how exactly the Linux kernel formats memory for a C program and how I could have access to the data and stack regions.
 Good thing there are a lot of manuals for this.

 Reading [the Linux man page](https://linux.die.net/man/3/etext), I discovered that Unix systems declare symbols `etext` and `end` which contains the first address past the text segment (which is the start of the initialized data segment) and the first address pass the BSS data segment respectively.
-I need to declare these symbols in the C program in order to get the information.
-At this point I decided that RGC would be passed the `etext` and `end` addresses.
-While scanning this data region, I initially could not find any heap references for my test case.
-It wasn't until I looked more closely did I realize that`etext` was not always 8-byte aligned.
-Thus, I was iterating over the region misaligned.
-I am not sure about the correctness of this part, but to fix the issue I made sure that `etext` was an 8 byte aligned address and rounded down.
+These symbols needed to be explicitly declared in the C program, thus I declared them in the RGC API.
+RGC would be passed the `etext` and `end` addresses.
+While scanning this data region, initially no heap references were found.
+It wasn't until closer examination did I realize that `etext` was not always 8-byte aligned.
+Thus, I was incorrectly iterating over the region misaligned.
+I am not sure about the correctness of this part, but to fix the issue I made sure that `etext` was an 8 byte aligned address and rounded the address down.
 This seemed to fix the issue and I began to see root references to heap objects in the heap graph.

+The next step was to scan the execution stack for heap pointers.
+First, I identified the stack bottom by reading the `proc/self/stat` file for the 28th value.
+According to [the Linux man page](https://man7.org/linux/man-pages/man5/proc.5.html), the Linux kernel logs a ton of information about a process in a `proc/[pid]/stat` file and the 28th value is the start of the stack.
+Next, I needed to figure out how to get the stack top address.
+This part was straight forward but took me a bit of time to figure out.
+In x86-64, the `rsp` register stores the stack pointer and the `rbp` register stores the stack frame pointer.
+Using GCC inline assembly, I was able to write the `rbp` value to a local variable.
+The outcome of this section is only three lines but took me a lot of research since it was the first time I was writing asm in C. It also took me some time to figure out the correct `mov` instruction to use and what the exact types of the operands should be.
+I did not even know there were different mov instructions.
+With the stack start and end addresses, I was able to find local variable references to heap objects.

+While scanning root memory regions, new keys needed to be added to the heap graph.
+These keys are root memory addresses that only contain a single heap reference in the HashSet.

 ### 5. Finding Memory Leaks & Cleaning it Up

+With this graph of heap references, I was finally able to find memory leaks to clean.
+A heap object is leaked if there is no way the user can access the object.
+In reverse, a heap object is not leaked if it is reachable from some root memory.
+Thus, the algorithm for identifying leaks is just depth first search (DFS) graph traversal.
+Iterating over the keys in the heap graph, I identified keys that were a root memory addresses and not heap object address, and ran DFS from these nodes.
+To find what was leaked, I just took the set difference of all the heap objects and the heap objects that were visited in the traversal.

+Since `rgc_free` was already implemented, cleaning up the garbage was iterating over all the leaked objects and calling the method on the payload.
+This also removed the allocator block to it.

 ## Conclusion & Future Work

-In the end, I was able to complete the goal I had in mind even though it was not exactly how I planned.
-I learned a lot of Rust, more about memory,
+In the end, I was able to complete the goal I had in mind even though it was not easy and not exactly how I planned.
+I feel comfortable writing Rust now and have a good understanding of how to build my Rust expertise which was the project objective.
+I also had practice writing cross platform code and exposure writing an API and documenting the API.
+I learned more about the Linux kernel, x86 architecture and GCC inline asm.
+I also learned how to manage a project myself and how to unblock myself and pivot when necessary.

+RGC future work include the following:
+- Optimizing the allocator
+- Getting better at Rust and bypassing the Rust allocator and directly mapping pages using system calls
+- Implement Rust unit testing for RGC
+- Measuring RGC's performance
+- Concurrent garbage collection